zimmski/tavor/README.md

 }
 ```

 The filter can be registered as a framework-wide usable filter using the following code.
-Please note that this should be usually done in an `init` function inside the package of a filter.
+Note that this should be usually done in an `init` function inside the package of a filter.

 ```go
 import (